Guidance for Industry - Wireless Medical Telemetry Risks and Recommendations

 Comments and suggestions may be submitted at any time for Agency consideration to, Food and Drug Administration, Center for Devices and Radiological Health, Office of Compliance, Division of Enforcement III, 2094 Gaither Road, Rockville, Maryland.
 20860.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact LT Sean Boyd, USPHS, at 301-796-5895 or by electronic mail at Sean.email@example.com.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1173) to identify the guidance you are requesting.

 Guidance1 on Wireless Medical Telemetry Risks and Recommendations